P-S-Pradeep/FindingMarginalDistributions/README.md

 # Program
 ```
-Developd By : Dineshkumar V
+Developd By : Pradeep PS
 Reg.No:212220230034

 ```